-Due to our provision, the most vulnerable pupils who are risk assessed to be able to be on site, where staffing and space allow, will continue to attend (i.e. we will not close)
+Due to our provision, it is expected that the most vulnerable pupils who are risk assessed to be able to be on site, where staffing and space allow, will continue to attend (i.e. we will not close)

 For details of what to expect where individual pupils are self-isolating, please see the final section of this page.